AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 On Winning and Dying
 --------------------

-You win the game if you escape the spaceship alive or eliminate all opposition.
-If you escape the spaceship, your score is based on the gold and precious gems you've plundered, plus a bonus based on the number of heroes you lost.
-If the game mode offers you no escape and so your goal is to eliminate your foes completely, your score is based on the number of turns you spent and, as a bonus, the number of enemies you killed.
+You win the game if you escape the spaceship alive or eliminate all opposition, if there is no way out.
+In the former case, your score is based on the gold and precious gems you've plundered, plus a bonus based on the number of heroes you lost.
+In the latter case, your score is based on the number of turns you spent overcoming your foes and, as a bonus, the number of enemies you've beaten.

-If all heroes die, you don't get any bonus.
+If all heroes fall, you don't get any bonus.
 You are free to start again from a different entrance to the spaceship, but all your previous wealth is gone and fresh, undaunted enemies bar your way.